Welcome to the All New Leaving Main Street Blog!

-For our first real family trip outside Korea, we decided to hop the quick 1.5 hour flight to Japan over New Years Week.
+For our first trip in Asia, outside of Korea, we decided to hop the quick 2 hour flight to Japan and spend New Years in Kyoto.
+We planned this trip with about 6 weeks notice, so it all came together rather quickly.
 With plans to visit Kyoto and Universal Studios in Osaka, it ended up being a very busy week.
 Here is what we did right and what I wish we had done instead.

 Getting There & Getting Around

 Getting to Kyoto from the airport in Osaka doesn’t seem that far on the map, but what you quickly learn is that everyone travels by train or public transport.
-So our trip to our hotel took about 2 hours using Japan Rail Express Train(yes, the Hello Kitty train) and a 30 minute cab ride from Kyoto Station.
+So our trip to our hotel took about 2 hours using Japan Rail Express Haruka Kansai Train(yes, the Hello Kitty train) and a 30 minute cab ride from Kyoto Station.
+You can book advance tickets here and make getting to your destination a lot smoother.

 We stayed at The Prince Kyoto Takaragaike which was on the outskirts of town, and that did make travel times slightly longer.
-We enjoyed the quiet of the location and it did have a subway stop quite close, so that was helpful.
+We enjoyed the quiet of the location and it did have a subway stop quite close, so that was helpful, but if I were to book again, I would like to find something closer to the center of town.

 Kyoto, Japan